yoshua70/avaxnewsapi/README.md

 ## Basic usage
 You can fetch recent articles per category.
 The API endpoint for that is _/category/:category_.
 The response is a JSON object containing the title, the cover image, the description and the link of the article.

+## Deployed version
+You can test it here : https://avaxnewsapi.herokuapp.com/ (not yet functional)